 “Hala Alyan’s poems startle us with their beautiful, enigmatic images and capture us with their passionate engagement with the world.
 A powerful debut.” —Chitra Divakaruni

 “For all the stunning angularity in this vision, we do not doubt that what we are seeing and sensing here is a surprising, sharp-edged sense of the real, of a world that had been there all along, just waiting for this poet and these poems to reveal.
 Start to finish, these poems convey a singular vision and represent an important new voice in the international poetry arena.” —Fred Marchant

 About Hala Alyan

 Hala Alyan is a Palestinian American poet and clinical psychologist whose work has appeared in numerous journals including The Missouri Review, Prairie Schooner and Colorado Review.
 Her first full-length poetry collection, ATRIUM (Three Rooms Press), was awarded the 2013 Arab American Book Award in Poetry.
 Other poetry collections include Four Cities (Black Lawrence Press) and HIJRA (Southern Illinois University Press), winner of the 2015 Crab Orchard Series in Poetry.
-She resides in Manhattan.
+She resides in Brooklyn.